Kolyma: Varlam Shalamov

 A detailed description of conditions in the camps is provided by Varlam Shalamov in his Kolyma Tales.
 In Dry Rations he writes: "Each time they brought in the soup... it made us all want to cry.
 We were ready to cry for fear that the soup would be thin.
 And when a miracle occurred and the soup was thick we couldn’t believe it and ate it as slowly as possible.
 But even with thick soup in a warm stomach there remained a sucking pain; we’d been hungry for too long.
-All human emotions—love, friendship, envy, concern for one’s fellow man, compassion, longing for fame, honesty—had left us with the flesh that had melted from our bodies...."
+All human emotions—love, friendship, envy, concern for one's fellow man, compassion, longing for fame, honesty—had left us with the flesh that had melted from our bodies...."

 Michael M. Solomon

-During and after the Second World War the region saw major influxes of Ukrainians, Polish, German, Japanese, and Korean prisoners.
+During and after the Second World War the region saw major influxes of Ukrainian, Polish, German, Japanese, and Korean prisoners.
 There is a particularly memorable account written by a Jewish Romanian survivor, Michael M. Solomon, in his book Magadan (see Bibliography below) which gives us a vivid picture of both the transit camps leading to the Kolyma and the region itself.
 Hungarian George Bien, author of the Lost Years, also recounts the horrors of Kolyma.
 His story has also led to a film.